 Fewer than 30 percent of us eat the recommended fresh fruit and vegetables most days, meaning that plenty of people have taken a look at their diets, compared them to the recommendations, and thrown up their hands in frustration.

 If you went to your local fresh juice joint and realized eating (or drinking) healthfully might put a huge dent in your wallet — fresh juices run in the $7-$10 range in most metropolitan areas —you may have considered a home juicing machine.
-Or maybe you just live too far from anyone who is going to make fresh juice for you, or you prefer to know exactly what's in your food.
+Or maybe you just live too far from anyone who's going to make fresh juice for you, or you prefer to know exactly what's in your food.
 Either way, there are various types of juicers out there for home use, and it pays to know what you need before you buy.

 Centrifugal juicers (sometimes referred to as extractors, not juicers) have a spinning blade that acts directly on the produce they render into liquid; they are fast, but messy, as they leave behind a lot of wet pulp (i.e. wasted juice).
 If you are spending money on local, organic produce — and most juicers aim for that due to higher volumes of micronutrients and because organic usually tastes better — composting juice that's left behind in pulp means you're wasting money.
 Centrifugal juicers also typically have a number of parts that have to be cleaned right after use (a dishwasher won't be able to get all the pulp out of the parts), though the upside is that they can just be rinsed with water; no soap needed.

 Some juice experts also say that the heat created by the spinning components of centrifugal juicers can "cook" the juice, killing beneficial enzymes in your fruits and veggies.
 Due to the very high speeds at which the blade spins, lots of air is introduced into the juice as it's made, leading to a frothier juice and, importantly, juice that needs to be consumed right away; once the fruit/veggie juice becomes oxygenated, it won't keep well, even in the fridge.
-Inexpensive centrifugal juicers can be found though, meaning they are a great "entry-level" juicer.
+Inexpensive centrifugal juicers can be found though, meaning they can be a great entry-level juicer.

-Masticating juicers are much slower than centrifugal juicers, so if you are going to skip making a juice in the morning because it takes too long, this isn't the product for you.
+Masticating juicers are much slower than centrifugal juicers, so if you're going to skip making a juice in the morning because it takes too long, this isn't the product for you.
 However, they do extract almost all the juice from the plant fibers (resulting in a "dry" pulp) and since no air is introduced into the juice as it's being made, it means you can make a big batch at once time and store it in the fridge.
 These types of juicers are sometimes called "cold press" because no heat is generated — since the motor moves more slowly, none of the juice is heated in any way.
 Masticating juicers are ideal for lettuces, kale, wheatgrass and other leafies, since almost no juice can be extracted from them with a centrifugal system.
-If you are into making green drinks, don't bother with a centrifugal juicer, go directly to a masticating type.
-Breville, Hamilton Beach, and Omega are all well-known juicer brands for both types machines.
+If you're into making green drinks, don't bother with a centrifugal juicer, go directly to a masticating type.
+Breville, Hamilton Beach and Omega are all well-known juicer brands for both types machines.

 The biggest caveat with juicers is that you can't put a number of low-water fruits and veggies in them (avocados, bananas) and they also won't take oranges, lemons, limes or grapefruit, since citrus fruits have too much fiber in them to juice.
 The centrifugal juicer works best on high-water fruits and veggies like cucumbers, apples, celery and carrots.